• Skip to primary navigation

 The College has rendered its chief service to the Anglican Diocese of Sydney, the majority of whose clergy train at the College.
 However, the College has also been instrumental in educating many men and women who have served in other parts of Australia and beyond and in other Protestant denominations.

 The College has a vital interest in the training of women for gospel ministry.
-For much of its history there was a close partnership between Moore College and Deaconness House (later Mary Andrews College).
+For much of its history there was a close partnership between Moore College and Deaconess House (later Mary Andrews College).
 In 2008 the College took full responsibility for the training and pastoral care of the women who study alongside men in each of the College’s programs of study.
 Since then the Dean of Women and the Director of the Priscilla and Aquila Centre have led this critical part of the College’s work.
-The support of Anglican Deaconness Ministries in all of this has been been indispensable.
+The support of Anglican Deaconess Ministries in all of this has been indispensable.

 The Reverend Dr Mark D Thompson was appointed the College’s 13th principal on November 30th 2012.
 He was installed by the Anglican Archbishop of Sydney, Dr Peter F Jensen, on June 6th 2013.